 If you need assistance with starting or improving your business recycling program, the City can help.
 The Public Works Department and Athens Services offer free waste assessments to evaluate current service and advise businesses on how to start or improve their recycling program.
 These on-site assessments can also trouble shoot space limitations and other obstacles to recycling.

 Visit our Getting Started With Business Recycling page for more tips on getting started at your business.

 Free deskside recycling boxes available to Thousand Oaks businessesThese cardboard containers are great for collecting clean recyclables (office paper, empty bottles/cans, plastic containers, etc.) in an office environment.
 Approximate dimensions: 15" wide x 10" high x 9" deep.
 Limit 20 boxes per business.
 Available to Thousand Oaks locations only.
 While supplies last!

 State law also requires that Cities monitor compliance and educate those that are not recycling about the law.
 State officials audit records annually to determine which businesses are not in compliance.

-The City works with Waste Management to document businesses that exhibit compliance by subscribing to commercial recycling service.
+The City works with Athens Services to document businesses that exhibit compliance by subscribing to commercial recycling service.
 Businesses that self-haul recyclables or have other recycling programs (like free pick-up through a Permitted Recycler or donation of recyclable materials) can show that they are in compliance by submitting a Commercial Recycling Compliance Form to the City.